-i.
-Any willful action taken or situation or situation created, whether on or off any educational premises, which recklessly endangers the physical or mental health of any student ii.
-Any willful act on or off any school or educational premises by any person alone or acting with others in striking, beating, bruising, or intent to maim, or seriously threaten or attempt to do physical violence to any student of any educational institution or any assault upon any such student made for the purpose of committing any acts or producing any of the results to such a student as defined herein, iii.
+3.19 HAZING Any willful action taken or situation or situation created, whether on or off any educational premises, which recklessly endangers the physical or mental health of any student

+Any willful act on or off any school or educational premises by any person alone or acting with others in striking, beating, bruising, or intent to maim, or seriously threaten or attempt to do physical violence to any student of any educational institution or any assault upon any such student made for the purpose of committing any acts or producing any of the results to such a student as defined herein,

 The term hazing as defined herein does not include customary athletic events or similar contests or competitions and is limited to those actions taken and situations created in connection with an initiation into or affiliation with any organization.

-- 3.19 Other offenses reasonably likely to cause great harm to person or property or seriously disrupt the educational process including, but not limited to the following: - a) Aggravated fighting involving two (2) parties or more participants under any of the following circumstances (ALL parties involved in a fight are subject to disciplinary action). - 1.
-When fight has reasonable potential to cause injury to those other than the participants; - 2.
-Which is premeditated by one or more of the participants, to include Social Media posts; - 3.
-Which occurs in congested areas, during class changes, or where other students, employees, parents or the public are subjected to potential harm as a result of the fight; - 4.
-Which occurs in a classroom, during instructional time, and within the confines or proximity to the school environment ; - 5.
-Which continues despite specific instructions to cease by a teacher or other adult acting in an official capacity; or - 6.
-Which occurs on a school bus or while the school bus is in motion, or during the pedestrian path home from school. . - 3.20 ASSAULT: Intentionally cause great bodily harm, disability or permanent disfigurement to another person, or recklessly using a deadly weapon or dangerous instrument to cause this harm.
+- 3.20 Other offenses reasonably likely to cause great harm to person or property or seriously disrupt the educational process including, but not limited to the following: - 1.
+Aggravated fighting involving two (2) parties or more participants under any of the following circumstances (ALL parties involved in a fight are subject to disciplinary action).

+When fight has reasonable potential to cause injury to those other than the participants;

+Which is premeditated by one or more of the participants, to include Social Media posts;

+Which occurs in congested areas, during class changes, or where other students, employees, parents or the public are subjected to potential harm as a result of the fight;

+Which occurs in a classroom, during instructional time, and within the confines or proximity to the school environment;

+Which continues despite specific instructions to cease by a teacher or other adult acting in an official capacity; or

+Which occurs on a school bus or while the school bus is in motion, or during the pedestrian path home from school.

-3.21 PROFANITY/VULGARITY: Directing obscene or profane language or gestures toward a school board employee or any adult in an official capacity such as the School Resource Officer or substitute teacher.
+- 3.21 ASSAULT: Intentionally cause great bodily harm, disability or permanent disfigurement to another person, or recklessly using a deadly weapon or dangerous instrument to cause this harm. - 3.22 PROFANITY/VULGARITY: Directing obscene or profane language or gestures toward a school board employee or any adult in an official capacity such as the School Resource Officer or substitute teacher. - 3.23 WILLFUL DISOBEDIENCE.

-- 3.22 KNIFE.
-Possession, sale, use or the intent to use a knife.
-The term "knife" includes but is not limited to pocket knives, switchblades, hunting knives, razor blades, or box cutters.
-Infractions in this category also include possession of any knife or other instrument which is used in a threatening manner and which is perceived by the individual being threatened as capable of influencing officials immediately. - 3.23 WILLFUL DISOBEDIENCE.
 Recurring, intentional violation of the Code of Student Conduct as determined by the school administrator which substantially disrupts the orderly conduct of a school function; behavior which substantially disrupts the orderly learning environment, or poses a threat to the health, safety, and/or welfare of students, staff, or others.
-Infractions in this category include, but are not limited to, the following:

-a.
-Multiple Class II Offenses

-b.
-Refusal by student(s) to honor any lawful request made by the administration (Grades 6-12).
+Infractions in this category include, but are not limited to, the following: a.
+Multiple Class II Offenses - b.
+Refusal by student(s) to honor any lawful request made by the administration (Grades 612). - 3.24 Any other violation that the principal may deem reasonably falls within the definition of a Class III violation after consideration of all the facts.